isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Sand Ginger.md

 <section>
 	<img title="A sand ginger clump.
 Photo by Jacqueline Chua." src="/images/Plants/sandginger_jacquelinechua.jpg">
-  <p> Sand Gingers are small, aromatic spice used in Malaysian and Indonesian cooking.
-Its leaves can be consumed raw or in soups, and its <a href="/learn-more-about-gardening/glossary/#r">rhizome</a>, an underground horizontal stem that resembles a tuberous root, is often pounded into a powder and used to flavour sauces and curries.</p>
+  <p> Sand Gingers are a small, aromatic spice used in Malaysian and Indonesian cooking.
+Its leaves can be consumed raw or in soups, and its <a href="/learn-more-about-gardening/glossary/#r">rhizome</a> is often pounded into a powder and used to flavour sauces and curries.</p>
 	<p>It is a small <a href="/learn-more-about-gardening/glossary/#p">perennial</a> crop that readily grows in the tropics in both <a href="/page-index/horticulture-techniques/true-ground/">true ground</a> and in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a>.
 This is a common plant in herb gardens, and is sometimes used as a <a href="/page-index/horticulture-techniques/companion-planting/">living mulch as part of companion planting</a>.</p>
 	<p>Sand Gingers are part of the Zingiberaceae or Ginger family, which includes other popular edible plants like <a href="/page-index/edible-plants/torch-ginger/">Torch Ginger</a> and <a href="/page-index/edible-plants/fingerroot/">Fingerroot</a>.</p>
  <br>